tedneward/Azgaarnoth/Creatures/Shark.md

 >- **Languages** —
 >- **Challenge** 5
 >___
->***Blood Frenzy.*** The shark has advantage on melee attack rolls against any creature that doesn’t have all its hit points.
+>***Blood Frenzy.*** The shark has advantage on melee attack rolls against any creature that doesn't have all its hit points.
 >
 >***Water Breathing.*** The shark can breathe only underwater.
 >